Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: System Design

 Next, our system extracts the time-of-flight (ToF) of the signal traveling from TX to RX, i.e. speaker and microphone.
-Instead of using FFT as the traditional dechirping for FMCW Radar~\cite{instruments2020fundamentals}, we apply cross-correlation directly to the time domain which yields high resolution.
+Instead of using FFT as the traditional dechirping for FMCW Radar~\cite{instruments2020fundamentals}, we apply cross-correlation (xCORR) directly to the time domain which yields high resolution.

 To elaborate, as illustrated in Fig.~\ref{fig:fmcw}, FMCW are basically repeated chirps that linearly increase in frequency.
 We choose a starting frequency of 17k, bandwidth ($B$) of 3k, and duration ($T_c$) of 512 samples (around 0.01s and 2m detection range) as one FMCW chirp.
-Let the blue line represent the transmitted signal (TX) at time $t$; the red line is the received signal (RX) that flies back after a small time delay at $t + \Delta$.
-This time delay equals to $\frac{2d}{c}$ where $d$ is the length of one of the paths from hand to device. $c$ is the speed of sound.
-The cross-correlation of TX and RX yields the time domain shift, which is indeed the ToF regarding a certain sample rate~\cite{wang2018c}.
-FMCW signal is properly correlated, which yields fewer side lobes, especially with a wide bandwidth of 3k.
-This is also an essential reason why we use FMCW CORR dechirping over the other traditional methods.
+Let the blue line represent the transmitted signal (TX) at time $t$; the red line is the received signal (RX) that flies back at $t + \Delta$.
+This time delay $\Delta$ equals to $\frac{2d}{c}$, where $d$ is the length of one of the paths from hand to device and $c$ is the speed of sound in air.

+Next, the cross-correlation of TX and RX yields the time domain shift, which is indeed the ToF regarding a certain sample rate~\cite{wang2018c}.
+FMCW signal is properly correlated, which yields few side lobes, especially with a wide bandwidth of 3k.
+This is also an essential reason why we use FMCW cross-correlation as dechirping rather than the other traditional methods.
 Finally, with this number of time shifts, sample rate, and speed of sound, we could get the absolute distance from objects to the device.

-With this range measurement pipeline, the range resolution of our system is NOT $\frac{c}{2B}$~\cite{instruments2020fundamentals}, but:
+With this range measurement pipeline, the range resolution $\Delta d$ of our system is NOT the typical equation~\ref{equation:traditional-dechirp}~\cite{instruments2020fundamentals}.
+Instead, the range resolution of our approach is one order of magnitude smaller, calculated as equation~\ref{equation:our-dechirp}:

-$c$ is the speed of sound in air and $fs$ is the microphone sample rate.
+$c$ is the speed of sound in air. $B$ is the bandwidth of FMCW signal. $fs$ is the microphone sample rate.
 In other words, theoretically, our system is able to detect minor motion not smaller than 3.57mm.
 This superior resolution essentially facilitates the downstream machine learning pipeline.
 In comparison, conventional FFT dechirping for FMCW, or methods based on Dopperler Shift or DoA, are insufficient in either resolution or the ability for 3D localization; FFT dechirping also usually requires specified mixer hardware.

 In summary, the output of the cross-correlation is the range profile of the environment i.e. a sequence of reflected signal strengths at each distance where each peak corresponds to reflections from objects at that distance.